Small time Chung-type LIL for L\'{e}vy processes: Main results

 \section{Main results}

-Our first theorem manages the transfer from small deviation rates to LIL under minimal loss of constants. \begin{theorem} Let $X$ be a L\'evy process and $F$ be a function increasing to infinity at zero such that with some $0<\lambda_1\leq \lambda_2<\infty$
+Our first theorem manages the transfer from small deviation rates to LIL under minimal loss of constants. \begin{theorem} Let $X$ be a L\'evy process (without loss of generality assume that $X$ has jumps smaller than $1$ in absolute value).
+Let $F$ be a function increasing to infinity at zero, such that with some $0<\lambda _1\leq\lambda_2<\infty$

 Further, define